Ethics Resources & Publications

 Answer: for future requests for exempt status please note the following error in your request.
 The protocol states that the researcher is "requesting waiver of informed consent."
 In fact, what you are requesting is a waiver of the requirement for documentation of informed consent.

-Waiver of the requirement for documentation of informed consent is automatically accorded to a protocol that has been approved as "exempt."
-Therefore your waiver request was not necessary.
+Waiver of the requirement for documentation of informed consent is automatically accorded to a protocol that has been approved as "exempt" and therefore a waiver request was not necessary.

 Research Integrity Resources